-Fahim was a former Defense Minister and Vice President in Hamid Karzai's transitional government.
-Even though he was not re-appointed as Defense Minister or given any other cabinet position after Hamid Karzai won the presidential elections in October 2004, he is still considered to be a powerful and influential figure in Afghanistan.
-Many believe Karzai dropped Fahim from his cabinet as a result of intense pressure from various foreign organizations who viewed Fahim as a major bottleneck in the disarmament process.
-Also, Fahim has no higher education, and article 72 of Afghanistan's constitution states that an appointed Minister to the President's cabinet should have a higher education.
+Fahim was Defense Minister and Vice President in Hamid Karzai's transitional government.
+Even though he was not re-appointed as Defense Minister or given any other cabinet position after Hamid Karzai won the presidential elections in October 2004, he was still considered to be a powerful and influential figure in Afghanistan.
+Many believe Karzai dropped Fahim from his cabinet as a result of intense pressure from various foreign organizations which viewed Fahim as a major bottleneck in the disarmament process.
+Also, Fahim has no higher education, and Article 72 of Afghanistan's constitution states that an appointed Minister to the President's cabinet should have a higher education.

-President Karzai in late December 2004 issued a decree granting Fahim special lifetime privileges.
-In his decree, Karzai indicated that since Marshal is the highest military rank in the country, Fahim will have this title throughout his life and will have all the military rights and privileges that go along with it.
-Fahim will get to sit in the first row in official ceremonies of the government and his vehicle's license plate will have five stars on it.
-He will also be protected by security guards.
+In late December 2004, President Karzai issued a decree granting Fahim special lifetime privileges.
+In this decree, Karzai indicated that since Marshall is the highest military rank in the country, and Fahim earned this title during his time with the Mujahideen, Fahim would carry this title throughout his life and would have all the military rights and privileges that go along with it.
+Fahim would be able to sit in the first row of official ceremonies of the government and his vehicle's license plate would have five stars on it.
+He would also be protected by state-given security guards.

 Despite Fahimís higher education status, in 2009, Karzai brought Fahim back on his ballot for Vice President, a position he maintained until his death in 2014.
 Fahim suffered some medical complications (had diabetes) and died of a heart attack.
 He is survived by his wife Nahid and their twelve children.